openshift/enhancements/enhancements/microshift/y-minus-2-upgrades.md

 kubernetes version difference between the API server and kubelet and 1 version between the API server instances.
 This is what allows OpenShift's EUS upgrade process, in which the control plane is updated independently of the worker nodes, to work.
+While the version skew restriction is enforced, this is done to prevent old nodes from joining a cluster and there is no code in kubernetes that explicitly links skew to upgrades in order to prevent updating multiple versions at a time.
 In a single-node MicroShift deployment, the API server and kubelet are in the same binary and have the same version, so there is no skew at all.

 If, in the future, MicroShift does need to support multi-node deployments there will be many other aspects of deployment and upgrade